pyavitz/rpi-linux/README.md

    -u       Update Fetch

-Should you come across any bugs, either open an issue on GitHub or talk with us directly by joining our channel on Freenode; #debianarm-port
+Should you come across any bugs, either open an issue on GitHub or talk with us directly by joining our channel on Libera; #arm-img-builder
 ```